How to Become a CFA® Charterholder

 Plan for procrastination.
 Procrastination can lead to not having enough time to adequately prepare, so anticipate wanting to procrastinate and have a plan to combat it.

 Use a trusted CFA exam prep course.
-Using a program of study from a CFA Institute Approved Prep Provider (APP), like Wiley’s CFA Program Exam Review, exposes you to a personalized self-study course taught by industry-expert instructors.
+Using a program of study from a CFA Institute Approved Prep Provider (APP), like UWorld’s CFA Program Exam Review, exposes you to a personalized self-study course taught by industry-expert instructors.

 Understanding Exam Performance